surniaulula/wpsso/readme.txt

 = Why Choose the WPSSO Plugin? =

-<p>WordPress Social Sharing Optimization (WPSSO) <strong>gives you total control over the information <a href="https://developers.facebook.com/docs/sharing/webmasters/crawler">social website crawlers</a> need</strong>, improving Google Search ranking, social engagement, and click-through-rates on Facebook, Google+, Twitter, Pinterest, LinkedIn, StumbleUpon, Tumblr and and many more &mdash; no sharing buttons required!</p>
+<p>WordPress Social Sharing Optimization (WPSSO) gives you total control over the information <a href="https://developers.facebook.com/docs/sharing/webmasters/crawler">social website crawlers</a> need, <em>improving Google Search ranking, social engagement, and click-through-rates</em> on Facebook, Google+, Twitter, Pinterest, LinkedIn, StumbleUpon, Tumblr and and many more &mdash; and no sharing buttons required!</p>

-<p><strong>Extend or replace your current SEO solution</strong> &mdash; Google Search reads social meta tags and <em>Knowledge Graph</em> markup, so many users are choosing to extend or even replace their outdated SEO solution with WPSSO.</p>
+<p>Extends or replaces your outdated SEO plugin &mdash; Google Search reads all the social meta tags and <em>knowledge graph</em> markup that WPSSO offers, so many users are choosing to extend or even replace their current SEO solution(s) with WPSSO.</p>

-<p><strong>Thourough <a href="http://surniaulula.com/codex/plugins/wpsso/">documentation for users and developers</a>, integrated upgrades using the native WordPress update system, actively developed with new features and prompt bug fixes.</p>
+<p><strong>Thourough <a href="http://surniaulula.com/codex/plugins/wpsso/">documentation for users and developers</a>, integrated Pro version upgrades using the native WordPress update system, professionally supported, actively developed with new features and prompt bug fixes.</p>

 <p><strong>Already have social sharing buttons?</strong> No problem!
 Sharing buttons <em>only submit URLs</em> to social websites &mdash; WPSSO includes all the information those <a href="https://developers.facebook.com/docs/sharing/webmasters/crawler">social website crawlers</a> need to properly share and display your content. <strong>Use WPSSO by itself or in combination with any of your favorite social sharing buttons</strong>.</p>

 <p>You can download the <a href="https://wordpress.org/plugins/wpsso/">Free version of WPSSO on wordpress.org</a> and <a href="http://surniaulula.com/extend/plugins/wpsso/">purchase Pro license(s) on surniaulula.com</a> (includes a <strong>No Risk 30 Day Refund Policy</strong>).</p>

 <p><blockquote>

 <h4>Industry Reviews</h4>

 <p>"<em>If you want to make every tweet, like, share, pin, and +1 count, then you should definitely start using WPSSO on your WordPress site.</em>" &mdash; <a href="http://www.indexwp.com/wordpress-social-sharing-optimization-pro-review/">indexwp.com</a></p>